EV Charging Hardware

 Load Management

-Single or multiple EV Charging represents a relatively large electrical load.
+Single or multiple EV Charging Stations represents a relatively large electrical load.
 Most of the time the Hardware will be installed into existing buildings/ networks.
-When installed within limited infrastructure, or at scale, they will need to be load managed - i.e., have their output automatically ramped down during high use peak periods.
+When installed within limited infrastructure, or at scale, they will need to be Load Managed - i.e., have their output automatically ramped down during high use peak periods.

 Budget

 A 22kW AC Station will cost between AUD$2.5 to 4.5k, installed.
 Versus approx. AUD$90k+ for a 150kW DC Station.
-However, the DC Station is likely to receive higher utilisation and provide a better ROI.
+However, the DC Station is likely to receive higher utilization and provide a quicker ROI.

 Vehicle Requirements

 The key vehicle requirements from Charging Infrastructure, include particular AC and DC charging top end limits, the required plug type connection (mostly Type 2 for AC and CCS2 for DC), and ease of reaching the charging port location on the vehicle.
-For assistance, covering the various vehicle OEMS, see this AEVA link.
+For assistance, covering the various vehicle OEMS, see the Available EV page.

 EV Charging Hardware Applications